 Disclosure of personal information

-Police Health may be required to disclose your personal information (including health information) to other individuals on your health insurance policy.
-As the Contributor is responsible for maintaining the health insurance policy, we disclose all personal information to the Contributor about all insured persons on the policy, including details of all benefits and services claimed on the policy.
+Police Health may disclose your personal information (including sensitive health information) to other individuals on your health insurance policy for administering the policy, including for the payment of benefits.
+As the Contributor is the holder of the health insurance policy, we disclose all personal information about all insured persons on the policy to the Contributor, including details of all benefits and services claimed on the policy.
 We send all communications on health insurance policies, including those that cover more than one person, to the address supplied by the Contributor.
 In addition, at the time of joining Police Health, the Contributor authorises Police Health to share personal information amongst individuals on the health insurance policy.

 Police Health may need to disclose personal information to various organisations such as:

-- Other private health funds or other industry bodies;
+- Other private health insurers or other health insurance industry bodies;

 - Health service providers;

-- Persons authorised by you (this includes other people covered under the same health insurance policy) and your agents and advisers;
+- Persons or organisations authorised by you (this includes other people covered under the same health insurance policy) and your agents and advisers;

 - To business partners who provide services direct to you on our behalf or business partners from which we purchase services on your behalf and this includes organisations that results in you also becoming their client and/or member (note: this may involve the retention of disclosed personal information by the business partner to deliver their services to you);